cjtrowbridge/Home-Alert/README.md

 Then add this to the virtualhost;

 `<Directory "/var/www/html/say">
   AuthType Basic
   AuthName "Restricted Content"
   AuthUserFile /etc/apache2/.htpasswd
   Require valid-user
 </Directory>`

 I am assuming you clone this repository into /var/www/say.
 Change this path as needed.
 It will require the username and password you set up for anyone trying to access that directory.
+If you choose a different path, you should also update the hyperlink in the say.php file so it reflects your chosen hierarchy and creates valid webhooks.

 ## Setup